2022 Pro Kabaddi League

 The 2022 Vivo Pro Kabaddi League was the ninth season of Pro Kabaddi League.
-The season began on 7 October 2022.
-The tournament was played across Bengaluru, Pune and Hyderabad while the playoffs were played in Mumbai.
+The season began on 7 October 2022 and ended on 17 December 2022.
+Jaipur Pink Panthers defeated Puneri Paltan in the final match to win their second title.

-Each team played against all the other teams twice, and the top 6 teams proceeded to the playoffs.
 The player auction for season 9 was conducted on 5 August 2022 in Mumbai.
 The fixtures of the tournament were announced on 21 September 2022 and 11 October 2022 for the remaining tournament.
-Jaipur Pink Panthers defeated Puneri Paltan in the final match to win their second title.
+Each team played against all the other teams twice, and the top 6 teams proceeded to the playoffs.
+The tournament was played across Bengaluru, Pune and Hyderabad, while the playoffs were played in Mumbai.